 Visit the Center for Comparative Medicine and Surgery or email Jonathan A. Cohen for more information.

-Visit the Clinical Research Unit or email Kaitlyn Ennis for more information.
+Visit the Clinical Research Unit or email cru@mssm.edu for more information.

-The Icahn School of Medicine at Mount Sinai (the “School”) has established the Dean's CoREs and Shared Research Resources Program to provide substantial support for innovative, state-of-the-art technologies, and technical assistance essential to our research programs in Translational and Basic Sciences.
-The compact size of Mount Sinai makes it possible for all investigators to have essentially unlimited and easy access to these resources.
+The Icahn School of Medicine at Mount Sinai (the “School”) established the Dean's Centers of Research Excellence (CoREs) and Shared Research Resources Program to provide support for innovative, state-of-the-art technologies, and technical assistance essential to our research programs in translational and basic sciences.
+The compact size of the School’s main campus makes it possible for investigators to have easy and unlimited access to these resources.

-A website was developed that is linked to individual CoREs.
-On the individual websites, there is information about the services, fees, protocols for preparations and where appropriate, the opportunity to sign up for usage on a web-based calendar.
+This website links to information about the individual CoREs, including their services, fees, methodological protocols, and where appropriate, the opportunity to sign up for usage on a web-based calendar.

 Structure and Governance of the Dean's CoREs and Shared Research Resources Program